ajlinhard/byte-size-docs/Kafka/Kakfa-Technique-Offsets-and-Partitions.md

 ---
 # Kafka Starting at X Offset
 Kafka provides several ways to start a consumer at a specific offset.
 This is a powerful feature that gives you precise control over message consumption.
+We want to understand a few concepts though, before looking at the code.
+These will help you understand how Kafka offsets are managed during processing.

+### Consumer Offsets in Kafka
 Consumer commits in Kafka are indeed tracked per `group_id`, and understanding this is key to making `auto_offset_reset='latest'` work correctly.
-Here's how the offset tracking and `auto_offset_reset` parameter work together:
+Here's how the offset tracking and `auto_offset_reset` parameter work together.

-### Consumer Offsets in Kafka

 1. **Tracking by `group_id`**:
    - Kafka stores consumer offsets in an internal topic called `__consumer_offsets`